 Monica joined the Faber Center in Fall of 2013.
 She graduated from Marquette with a bachelor'sdegree in Theology and Secondary Education andtaught high school Theology here in Milwaukee for 10 years before returning to Marquette for graduate studies.
 She went on to pursue pastoral studies at Saint Francis de Sales Seminary where she obtained a Master's of Divinity degree.
 Monica has served in parish and educational ministry in the Archdiocese of Milwaukee for over 30 years.
 She has held many leadership positions and has engaged in a wide range of pastoral, spiritual and community ventures.
 She is a frequent speaker throughout the Milwaukee area and has an active ministry of spiritual direction and retreats.
 Monica completed a graduate certificate in Ignatian Spirituality at Loyola University-Chicago which prepared her to guide people in the Spiritual Exercises of St. Ignatius.

 Ellen joined the staff of the Faber Center as their Administrative Assistant in January, 2009.
 She comes to the Center after having worked in a similar position in the office of Campus Ministry.
-In her 25+ years at the university, Ellen has served on numerous committees and been active in promoting the mission of the university.
-Her responsibilities in the Faber Center include providing assistance to the Director and Associate Directors, managing the day-to-day activities of the office, helping to plan and coordinate office events and welcoming its many visitors.
+In her 30 years at the university, Ellen has served on numerous committees and been active in promoting the mission of the university.
+Her responsibilities in the Faber Center include providing assistance to all of the staff, managing the day-to-day activities of the office, helping to plan and coordinate all Faber programs and welcoming its many visitors.